LileFab/Vocal_Quiz/model/README.md

-# Voice Quiz - Model part
+# Voice Quiz - Model
-This folder provides an API for interacting with a deep learning model that processes 16-bit WAV audio files.
+This folder provides a deep learning model and an API to interact with the model.
-The API accepts WAV files as input and returns string as predictions based on the model's analysis.
+The API accepts 16-bit WAV audio files as input and returns string {"oui", "non", "un", "deux", "trois", "quatre"} as predictions based on the model's analysis.

+## Model description
+The model is a Long Short-Term Memory (LSTM) network, a type of recurrent neural network (RNN).
+With an accuracy of 93%, the model was trained on the [Common Voice](https://commonvoice.mozilla.org/fr/datasets) dataset provided by Mozilla.

 ## Installation & usage